-Student Background & Experience: In this section, students ACT and high school rank is included.
+Student Quality & Experience : In this section, students ACT and high school rank is included.
 The section also provides data on degrees granted and mean terms to degree.

-Education and Teaching: In this section, students ACT and high school rank is included.
+Education & Teaching: In this section, students ACT and high school rank is included.
 The section also provides data on degrees granted and mean terms to degree.

-Research: Academic Analytics is shown in this section as well as information about grants, including faculty research grant amounts.
+Research: This section includes information about grants, as well as faculty research grant amounts.